LaylaKaddani/LaylaKaddani/README.md

     current     = "EiJV — Engineering Degree in Cybersecurity (CTI, SecNumedu, RNCP40947)" level       = "Diplôme d'ingénieure Bac+5 — expected 2028"

-    # Philosophy
-    mindset = "I understand connected systems from their hardware logic AND their vulnerabilities."
 ```

 > I understand connected systems from both their hardware logic and their vulnerabilities.